typelevel/Laika/docs/src/03-preparing-content/03-theme-settings.md

 The name of Laika's default theme reflects its lightweight nature as it is not based on any CSS or JavaScript libraries like Bootstrap, but instead only comes with a minimal set of hand-crafted CSS and JavaScript.

-Helium includes default styles for web sites, EPUB and PDF documents, so you can generate a documentation site complete with a download page for e-book formats in one go.
+Helium includes default styles for websites, EPUB and PDF documents, so you can generate a documentation site complete with a download page for e-book formats in one go.

 The generated site is responsive and designed to work well on smaller devices.